 Spread the croutons evenly onto a sheet pan in a single layer, giving the croutons space to brown:

-Bake in the oven for 10-15 minutes, until lightly golden on the outside.
+Bake in the oven for 10-15 minutes, until lightly golden brown on the outside.

-Homemade Caesar Salad is the perfect venue for these croutons, though they will jazz up any salad you make at home.
+Homemade Caesar Salad is the perfect venue for these croutons, though they will jazz up any salad you make at home, like Cobb Salad or Kale Caesar Salad.

 And I admit to enjoying them straight off the pan as well 😉